abhaysp95/Note-Taking/setup_ojs.md

 If you want to increase the size limit of the capacity of the files you wanna upload.
 Do following:

-Open `/etc/php7/php.ini` in your preffered editor(`vim/nano` are most likely gonna be found in most system already.
+Open `/etc/php7/php.ini` in your preferred editor(`vim/nano` are most likely gonna be found in most system already.
 I prefer _vim_).
 Find the line under `File Uploads` section which looks like this:
 ```
 upload_max_filesize = 2M
 ```